Xun-Yang/Deep_metric/README.md

 (I have tried 0.3.0 and 0.1.0,  performance is lower than 0.2.03 by 10% on rank@1)

 #### Another Attention!!
-If you are not required to used inception-BN as your pretrained model, you can go to The New repository is at https://github.com/bnulihaixia/VGG_dml.
+If you are not required to used inception-BN as your pretrained model, you better use my New repository is at https://github.com/bnulihaixia/VGG_dml.

 Performance is similar as inception with 2/3 batchsize, and much faster training speed.

 which can work normally on pytorch 0.4.0(the most recent stable version)

-And I wil do new experiments in the new repository instead of this old repository in the future.
+And I will do experiments on the new repository in the future.
 This reposity wil not be updated any more.

 ## Performance of Loss: